prise-3d/Behavioral-online-study/DOCUMENTATION.md

 })
 ```

-It is now possible to retrieve the access to the variable stored in session on Django side:
+It is now possible to get access to the variable stored in the session on the Django side:

 ```python
 answer_time = request.session['expe_answer_time']
 ```

-**Note**: an example of user response time update with keyboard interaction capture is available in the scripts:
+**Note**: an example of updating the user response time with captured keyboard interactions is available in the scripts:
-- `static/js/loadImg.js`: wait for stimulus displayed to user and initialize the start answer time;
+- `static/js/loadImg.js`: waits for the stimulus displayed to the user and initializes the starting response time;
-- `static/js/keyEvents.js`: keyboard interaction capture and answer time sent.
+- `static/js/keyEvents.js`: captures the keyboard interaction and sends the response time.